Skip to main content

 In women, the HPG axis is cyclical, making the influence of GHS therapy even more complex.
 The primary areas of impact are ovarian function, menstrual regularity, and the menopausal transition.

 The ovarian follicle is a dynamic environment where GH and IGF-1 play a significant role.
 IGF-1 works synergistically with FSH to promote the growth and maturation of follicles.
 It also enhances the LH-mediated production of androgens within the ovary, which are then converted into estrogens.
-This suggests that a healthy GH/IGF-1 status is supportive of and fertility.
+This suggests that a healthy GH/IGF-1 status is supportive of ovarian function and fertility.
 In theory, GHS therapy could enhance follicular responsiveness in certain contexts, such as in women with diminished ovarian reserve.

 However, the long-term introduction of a supraphysiological GH/IGF-1 signal could also alter the delicate hormonal choreography of the menstrual cycle.
 The precise balance of FSH, LH, estrogen, and progesterone is critical for ovulation and uterine receptivity.
 Any persistent alteration in this balance could lead to menstrual irregularities.
-Furthermore, the potential for GHSs to increase is a significant concern for female reproductive health, as conditions like Polycystic Ovary Syndrome (PCOS) are closely linked to insulin dysregulation.
+Furthermore, the potential for GHSs to increase insulin resistance is a significant concern for female reproductive health, as conditions like Polycystic Ovary Syndrome (PCOS) are closely linked to insulin dysregulation.

 Comparing Common Growth Hormone Secretagogues